OpenFAST/openfast/docs/source/user/extptfm/input_files.rst

    initialized to 0.

--  ``InitVelList``: list of size ``NInitVelList`` containing the initial positions for the CB modes.
+-  ``InitVelList``: list of size ``NInitVelList`` containing the initial velocities for the CB modes.
 This list is not read if ``NInitVelList<=0``, in which case all the CB DOF velocities are initialized to 0.